 In the report “Navigating the maize” it is stated that, “The ICF report appears to double count the emissions benefits associated with the production of ethanol co-products”.
 Following clarification of the ICF approach in subsequent papers, we realise that we had misunderstood the approach used and that this is not the case – co-products are not double counted by ICF.

-Our misunderstanding arose from a methodological difference between the ICF analysis and the original EPA regulatory impact assessment.
+Our misunderstanding arose from a methodological difference between the ICF analysis and the original EPA regulatory impact assessment that was not clear to us from the original documentation.
 In the EPA work, agricultural emissions are assessed only on the net increase in corn production to meet the mandate (this is a consequential approach).
 The effect of distillers’ grains in reducing net corn demand is already included before agricultural emissions are calculated.
-In the ICF reassessment, we now understand that agricultural emissions are based on a gross assessment of corn demand to meet the mandate (this makes the ICF analysis more directly comparable to traditional attributional approaches).
-This gross corn demand is not affected by distillers’ grain availability and therefore it is indeed appropriate to apply a co-product credit under this methodology.
-We would like to apologise to readers and to ICF for this mistake.
+The ICF reassessment makes reference to the net demand change value from the EPA work, and therefore we had understood that the role of co-products was implicitly included by use of this net demand value.
+Based on clarifications given in updates to the ICF work we now understand that ICF in fact analyse emissions for an average corn acre and then apply these based on gross corn demand.
+The step that makes reference to the EPA net demand value is redundant (this term is effectively added on both the numerator and the denominator of the equation so that it is cancelled out) .
+Based on this understanding it is indeed appropriate to apply a co-product credit under this methodology.